richardanaya/colossus/PROJECT.md

 - Objectivist themes of rational self-interest and personal excellence
 - Moral dilemmas that challenge players to think independently
 - Integration of supernatural elements (yokai) with philosophical themes
+- Samurai quests involving interactions with yokai
+- Moral and ethical choices aligned with objectivist principles
+- Puzzles and interactions that require independent thinking
+- Narrative arcs exploring consequences of individualistic choices

 ## Target Audience
 - Fans of samurai and Japanese culture